charlesxwang/Image_Classifier/README.md

 python predict.py --image_dir <IMAGE_DIRECTORY> --model_dir <MODEL_DIRECTORY>
 ```

+The predictions will be written in preds.csv under the current directory.

 IMAGE_DIRECTORY is the directory of your images.

 MODEL_DIRECTORY is the folder where you have your trained model saved.